 Welcome back to Group!
-This week, we kicked off a brand-new series called "Babylon: Strangers In A Strange Land".
-In Doug's message on Sunday, "Kill the Chameleon", he talked about resisting the urge to fit into cultural norms.
+This week, Doug preached a sermon called "Kill the Chameleon."
+Using the Book of Daniel, he talked about resisting the urge to fit into cultural norms.
 The importance of staying on the narrow road instead of veering off to the broad gate for the sake of man's approval over God's.
 Before we dive into the sermon, take some time to check in with your Group by answering these questions.

-What's one word that would describe the current season you're in?
+What's one word that would describe how you are currently feeling?